Ask the Experts: Hib (Haemophilus influenzae type b)

 Rifampin chemoprophylaxis is recommended for all household contacts in households with members younger than 4 years who are not fully vaccinated, households with a child younger than 12 months who has not completed the primary Hib series, or households with a contact who is an immunocompromised child regardless of that child’s vaccination status.

-Rifampin chemoprophylaxis is recommended in child care settings when two or more cases of invasive Hib disease have occurred within 60 days and unimmunized or underimmunized children attend the facility.
-When prophylaxis is indicated, it should be prescribed for all attendees, regardless of age or vaccine status, and for child care providers.
-See the current AAP Red Book chapter on Haemophilus influenzae infections for more information on this issue.
+Rifampin chemoprophylaxis is recommended in childcare settings when two or more cases of invasive Hib disease have occurred within 60 days and unimmunized or underimmunized children attend the facility.
+When prophylaxis is indicated, it should be prescribed for all attendees, regardless of age or vaccine status, and for childcare providers.
+Refer to the current AAP Red Book chapter on Haemophilus influenzae infections for more information on this issue and consult with local or state public health for guidance.

-There are no guidelines for control measures around cases of invasive nontype b H. influenzae disease.
-Chemoprophylaxis is not recommended for contacts of persons with invasive disease caused by nontype b H. influenzae because cases of secondary transmission of disease have not been documented.
+There are no guidelines for control measures around cases of invasive non-type b H. influenzae disease at this time.
+Chemoprophylaxis is not recommended for contacts of persons with invasive disease caused by non-type b H. influenzae although a small number of secondary cases have been documented.
+Information about secondary cases of non-type b H. influenzae invasive disease is available in this 2023 MMWR, entitled “Secondary Cases of Invasive Disease Caused by Encapsulated and Nontypeable Haemophilus influenzae — 10 U.S. Jurisdictions, 2011–2018”, available at www.cdc.gov/mmwr/volumes/72/wr/pdfs/mm7215a2-H.pdf.

 This page was updated on .